getsentry/sentry-python/docs/flask.md

 * The Flask integration will be installed for all of your apps.
 It hooks into Flask's signals, not anything on the app object.

+* A bit of data is attached to each event:

+    * Personally identifiable information (such as user ids, usernames, cookies, authorization headers, ip addresses) is excluded unless ``send_default_pii`` is set to ``true``.
+See ``README.md``, section "PII"

     * Request data is attached to all events.

+    * If you have Flask-Login installed and configured, user data is attached to the event.

 * All exceptions leading to a Internal Server Error are reported.